teuben/teunix/docs/astronomy-on-ubuntu.md

 [Package Managers](https://itsfoss.com/package-manager) used to be tied to the Linux Distribution.
-Even on a Mac, you may like certain packages that are available via **brew**, as Xcode does not provide a typical astrocomputing environment.
+Even on a Mac, you may like certain packages that are available via **brew**, as Xcode does not provide a typical astro-computing environment.
 It turns out, *Homebrew* can also be installed on Linux: https://docs.brew.sh/Homebrew-on-Linux

 Another alternative methods to install applications not available through the regular